 Jim McKelvey, co-founder of payment processor Square, created a startup called Invisibly that functions as a digital wallet, following readers across multiple news sites and giving them credit for every ad they watch.

 German company, LaterPay, functions as a system of “IOUs” that are tallied up and billed to customers after they read online news stories.

-These tokens would allow users, publishers, and advertisers to interact in a closed economy based off voluntary participation.
+These tokens would allow users, publishers, and advertisers to interact in a closed economy based on voluntary participation.

 Larger platforms lend a hand